 Restream is packed with features to help you multistream successfully.
-Restream Chat lets you manage all the live chats from each platform you’re live on in one window.
-Restream Events lets you upload pre-recorded videos and schedule them to go live.
+Restream Chat lets you manage the live chats from each platform in one window.
+Restream Events lets you upload prerecorded videos and schedule them to go live.
 Restream Analytics also gives you robust data on viewership, aggregated from each platform you broadcast to.

-With Restream Studio, you have the power of a live streaming encoder without having to install any software.
-Add guests or co-hosts to your stream, use premade graphics and overlays (or upload your own!), and share your screen all in one browser tab.
+With Restream Studio, you get the power of live streaming directly from your browser without needing to install any third-party applications or software.
+Add guests or co-hosts to your stream, use premade graphics and overlays (or upload your own), and share your screen all in one browser tab.